Mendasp/NS2Plus/README.md

 ==============
 - 13/04/2015
 	- Added nameplate distance slider to allow players to choose how far nameplates render.
 Higher values will decrease performance.
 Available in Visual tab.
+	- Added Marine Commander stats to the Tech Log.
+	- Fixed bug where picked up medpacks outside the accuracy timing would count as picked and expired at the same time.
 	- Improved end stats scrolling to be a constant amount instead of percentage based with the scrollwheel.
 	- When toggling healthbars on for spectators, the nameplate backgrounds are now hidden so they don't get in the way.
 	- Added weapon expiration bars to Insight and Phase Gate/Gorge Tunnel destinations.